Table of Contents

 Delete Options (DatabaseOptions)

-DatabaseOptions controls delete operation behavior.
+DatabaseOptions controls the delete operation behaviour.

 // Throw exceptions on error (default)